ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> If one is estranged from oneself, then one is estranged from others too.
-If one is out of touch with oneself, then one cannot touch others.
+> So long as a person is capable of self-renewal they are a living being.
 >
-> - Anne Lindbergh
+> - Henri Frederic Amiel
 <!-- END_JOKE_SECTION -->